 How to make Patishapta Pitha/Pithe?

-The batter requires a quick mix in a bowl and it needs to be rested for 30 minutes.
-Although, some may say that it needs a couple hours of resting but I have tried both and both of the varieties taste equally good.
+The batter requires a quick mix in a bowl, and it needs to be rested for 30 minutes.
+Although, some may say that it needs a couple of hours of resting, but I have tried both and both of the varieties taste equally good.